W[1]-hardness of some domination-like problems parameterized by tree-width: Preliminaries

-\subsubsection{Tree-width.}
+\subsection{Tree-width}

-A \define{tree-decomposition}~\cite{paper}{Bo98} of a graph $G$ is a rooted tree $T$ in which each node $i \in T$ has an assigned set of vertices $X_i \subseteq V(G)$ (called \define{bag}), such that (1) every vertex $v \in V(G)$ appears in at least one \emph{bag} $X_i$ of $T$, (2) every edge $uv \in V(G)$ has its both ends appearing in a same \emph{bag} $X_j$ of $T$, and (3) for every vertex $v \in V(G)$, the \emph{bags} containing $v$ induce a connected subtree of $T$.
-The width of a tree-decomposition is the size of the largest bag of $T$ minus one, \ie\ $\max_{i \in T} |X_i| - 1$.
+A \define{tree-decomposition} (see \eg~\cite{Bo98}) of a graph $G$ is a tree $T$ in which each node $i \in T$ has an assigned set of vertices $X_i \subseteq V(G)$ (called \define{bag}), such that (1) every vertex $v \in V(G)$ appears in at least one bag $X_i$ of $T$, (2) every edge $uv \in V(G)$ has its both endpoints appearing in the same bag $X_j$ of $T$ (for some $j$), and (3) for every vertex $v \in V(G)$, the bags containing $v$ induce a connected subtree of $T$.
+The width of a tree-decomposition is the size of the largest bag of $T$ minus one, \ie, $\max_{i \in T} |X_i| - 1$.
 The \define{tree-width} of a graph $G$ is then the minimum width over all tree-decompositions of $G$.